yunjae2/tagit/README.md

 ## Basic concepts
-`tagit` has three main concepts: experiments, tags, and data.
+`tagit` has five main concepts: experiments, tags, data, data categories, and parsing rules.
 * An _experiment_ is a set of tagged data.
 Data in the same experiment commonly share a number of tags with different values.
 The name came from scientific methods,